 • Determining refinancing costs: While refinancing can save you money, it isn’t free.
 Just as there are closing costs and associated fees with your current mortgage, there are related costs to refinance your loan.
 To get a sense of what refinancing could cost you, use Freddie Mac’s refinance calculator, which is available at calculators.freddiemac.com.

 • Knowing your options: The refinancing option that is best for you will depend on your financial situation and goals.
 The most common option is to refinance the remaining unpaid balance on your mortgage.
 Through refinancing, you can improve your financial position by shortening your term or locking in a lower interest rate.
-Your lender will be able to discuss refinancing options with you and help determine the best solution for your situation.
+If you want to buy a new house but your current residence has not yet sold, borrowing from a hard money lender dallas could be a way to use your house as collateral and free up funds to buy your new place.
+Your hard money lender will be able to discuss refinancing options with you and help determine the best solution for your situation.

 • Closing your loan: Closing on your new loan is the final step in the refinancing process, a procedure that is almost identical to when you initially closed on your current mortgage.
 During closing, it’s important that you take your time to read all documents carefully and ask clarifying questions.
 Once all of the closing documents are signed, you will have a new loan.

 For more information on refinancing, visit myhome.freddiemac.com.

 Remember, even with today’s mortgage rates near historic lows, it’s important to carefully evaluate your situation and your home goals with a housing counselor or lender.